Music Course Descriptions

 Exposure to specific techniques used to conduct and rehearse instrumental ensembles with specific emphasis on score analysis and available literature for the medium, both from a functional and historical standpoint.
 Prerequisite: Music 4612.

-Instruction in Contemporary Music (CMU)
+Instruction in Commercial Music (CMU)

 1012 Digital Audio Production (2) S